folio-org/mod-ldp/doc/running-in-dev.md

 (`srvcId` in the second command, and `id` in the third, must both match the `id` specified in the module descriptor; `url` in the second command must point to the running instance that you have provided a tunnel for; `instId` can be anything unique.)

 Now you can run Stripes against the VM's Okapi on http://localhost:9130 and the side-loaded mod-ldp will be available, as you can verify by going to the **Software versions** at (for example) http://localhost:3000/settings/about and searching within the page for `mod-harvester-admin`.

+## Daily update procedure

+Because the folio-snapshot backend that provides the LDP database gets rebuilt every day, and gets allocated a different hostname each time, it's necessary to go through a tedious update process at the beginning of each day's development:

+* Restart mod-ldp, as described [above](#running-the-module), using the new hostname as the value of the `DB_HOST` environment variable.
+* Go to http://localhost:3000/settings/ldp/dbconfig and set **Database URL** to the new value in the format `jdbc:postgresql://ec2-3-85-12-188.compute-1.amazonaws.com/ldp`